shsma/microservice-boilerplate/README.md

 # microservices-workspace

-In this article i will demonstrate step by step how to dockerize your micro-services project withLumem and Laravel alongside with nginx as a web server and mysql.
+In this article, I will provide a step-by-step demonstration of the process of dockerizing your micro-services project with Lumen and Laravel alongside with nginx as a web server and mysql.
 This is the first part of a three article series.
-During this part we will setup the foundation of our project, dockerize the main components and establish the basics in order to make a fluid communication between all the components.
+This initial part will allow us to set up the foundation of our project, dockerize its main components and to establish the basics in order to make a fluid communication between all components.
 Here is the Medium post related to this project: https://medium.com/@shadysmaoui/micro-services-with-lumen-laravel-nginx-mysql-70b3554e8068